yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : Name of the YCQL keyspace for which point-in-time recovery is to be configured.

 --enable
 : Enable point-in-time recovery for a database or keyspace.
-There is no need to set a value for the flag.
-Use `--enable` or `--disable` flag to toggle PITR on a YugabyteDB database or keyspace.

 --disable
-: Disable point-in-time recovery for a database or keyspace..
-There is no need to set a value for the flag.
-Use `--enable` or `--disable` flag to toggle PITR on a YugabyteDB database or keyspace.
+: Disable point-in-time recovery for a database or keyspace.

 --retention *retention-period*
-: Specify the retention period for the snapshots, after which they will be automatically deleted, from the time they were created.
+: Specify the retention period in days for the snapshots, after which they will be automatically deleted, from the time they were created.

 --status
 : Display point-in-time recovery status for a YugabyteDB cluster.

---data_dir *data-directory*
-: The data directory for the yugabyted server.

 --base_dir *base-directory*
-: The base directory for the yugabyted server.
+: The base directory of the yugabyted server.

 #### admin_operation